wrana-lab/SPARSeq_Figures/Figure6CandSupplemental13-14/README.md

-Further aggregation of QS data.
+Further aggregation of QS data, which uses the outputs of the workflows outlined in the subfolder Figure6andSupplementalFig12.